-The File Block allows you to drop a download link to document files right in your website.
+The File Block allows you to add a link to the downloadable files on your website.

-In this video you can see how to use the file block and the different settings to modify how it is displayed.
+In this video, you can see how to use the file block and the different settings to customize it.

-Steps to add a file block to your post or page:
+How to add a File block to your post or page:

-- To add a file block, use the Add Block button, or you can type
+- To add a File block, use the Block Inserter (+), or you can type

 Detailed instructions on adding blocks can be found here.

-- To add a file, you can use the upload button to upload your files directly from your computer, or you can use the media library option to add files from your media library.
+- To add a file, you can use the upload button to upload your files directly from your computer, or you can click Media Library to add files from your media library.

 Every block comes with unique toolbar icons and block specific user controls that allow you to manipulate the block right in the editor.